Katarina Carlzén, County Administrative Board of Skåne; Slobodan Zdravkovic, Malmö University. Photo Nils Bergendal

 More information about ongoing research projects and about earlier, completed, projects can be found below.

-Three surveys are currently conducted within the framework of MILSA 2.0 and funded by AMIF.
+Three surveys have been conducted within the framework of MILSA 2.0 and funded by AMIF.

 1. A survey corresponding to the survey in MILSA 1.0 but with added questions, in Arabic.